-Investment properties of the Group comprise of an office building and a service apartment that are leased to third parties.
+Investment properties of the Group comprise of shop office, factory and service apartment.
+The shop office and service apartment are leased to third parties.
 The leases are renewable on a yearly basis.

-Investment properties of the Group with carrying amounts of RM178,000/- has been pledged to a licensed bank as security for banking facilities granted to a subsidiary as disclosed in Note 18 to the financial statements.
+Investment properties of the Group with carrying amounts of RM3,099,000/- (2017: 178,000/-) have been pledged to licensed banks as security for banking facilities granted to subsidiaries as disclosed in Note 18 to the financial statements.